dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/N08akoR.png" height="70%" width="70%"/>
 </p>
 <p>
 Once I was in the VM, I opened up Microsoft Edge and searched “whatismyipaddress.com.”
-This website shows your IP address along with the IP location.
-Since the website is being used inside the VM, the IP address shown is the same as the one assigned by Microsoft Azure (in the top left corner).
-Also, the Region for the VM was set to East US (different region from where I am located), and the website shows that the IP location is Washington, Virginia.
+This website showed the IP address along with the IP location.
+Since the website was being used inside the VM, the IP address shown was the same as the one assigned by Microsoft Azure (in the top left corner).
+Also, the Region for the VM was set to East US (different region from where I was located), and the website showed that the IP location is Washington, Virginia.
 </p>
 <br />